rajivsarvepalli/mock-alchemy/README.rst

 📤 Credit
 ----------

 The original library (``alchemy-mock``) was created by Miroslav Shubernetskiy and Serkan Hoscai.
-This is a forked version due to a lack of updates in the original library.
+This is a forked version due to a lack of updates and new features in the original library.
 It appeared that the ``alchemy-mock`` project was no longer supported.
 Therefore, since I desired to add some basic support for deleting, I created my own version of the library.
 Full credit goes to the original creators for starting and building this project.
 You can find the original package on `PyPi <https://pypi.org/project/alchemy-mock/>`__ and `Github <https://github.com/miki725/alchemy-mock>`__.